Create Rituals To Connect With Kids As They Grow

 “Whether they’re big or small, simple or elaborate, daily or yearly, all our rituals serve the same purpose: They bring comfort, connection, and meaning to our days that might otherwise just wind up blurring together,” writes Rosenstrach.
 “On a daily basis, rituals help me answer the questions that are central to my life as a parent: How do we help our children recognize things that matter?
 How do we make days feel special?
 How do we hold on to moments that are so easily lost in the jam-packed calendar, that disappear behind us like a jet trail?”

 Making birdhouses and learning calligraphy were my grandparents’ way of infusing meaning, connecting my sister and I with something larger.
 We could have spent those hours watching cartoons, doing homework or napping.
 Instead, my grandparents taught us what they knew and showed us the values central to their lives.

 Creating rituals within the routine of life is one of the most powerful ways to connect with kids as they grow, and it doesn’t have to be difficult or time-consuming.
 Consider what you’re already doing and how you might continue it or enhance it.
 Talk to children and ask them what they look forward to and build on that.
 If creating new rituals, focus on traditions that emphasize connections and help build relationships among participants.

-Laura Ferguson is the Executive Director at Youth Resources of Southwestern Indiana.
+Laura Ferguson is the Executive Director at Youth Resources.